Paul-Nguyen/oxen/Readme.md

         ./toed.py
 Running it will go through your spaces, directories, then files and error to screen if there are discrepancies.

-Discrepancy types:
-- Files exist locally, but aren't on server
-- Files exist remotely, but aren't here locally
-- Files exist on both, but timestamps don't line up
-- Files exist on both, but filesizes don't line up

 Running it with -f or --fix will attempt to fix things when remote files are missing.
-But this won't help if "~$blah.docx" and "*.tmp" files are the ones missing, since Oxygen ignores these.
-Only use after a non -f dry run I guess.

 Potentially a -f type fix might work with timestamp/filesize issues, but there is a danger here of overwriting good commits and I ran out of time to think about it.

 Running it with --verbose will show you that it's actually doing something.